 University of Wisconsin-Madison plant scientists intend to employ some highly sophisticated instruments to evaluate new varieties of organic vegetables: the palates of the people who produce or prepare them for discerning customers.

-Apply for an internship at the Office of Sustainability for the opportunity to engage with the environment, join others to improve sustainability on campus and promote a widespread sustainable lifestyle.
+Work on projects to improve sustainability on campus and encourage people to live a more sustainable lifestyle.
 Undergraduate students of all majors are encouraged to apply.